shot-button

 00:00

-PM Modi, while talking to the UAE President, discussed the current situation in West Asia.
-As reported by news agency PTI, both the leaders agreed on ensuring safe and free navigation through the Strait of Hormuz.
+PM Modi held discussions with the UAE President Mohamed bin Zayed Al Nahyan on Tuesday on the situation in West Asia, with both leaders agreeing on ensuring safe and free navigation through the Strait of Hormuz.

-During his telephonic conversation, Modi strongly condemned all attacks on the Gulf country and agreed with the UAE leader to continue to work together for the early restoration of peace, security and stability in West Asia.
+During a telephonic conversation, Modi strongly condemned the attacks on the UAE and reiterated India’s support for peace and stability in the region.
+Both leaders agreed to continue working together for the early restoration of peace, security and stability in West Asia.

-He further added, "We will continue to work together for the early restoration of peace, security and stability in the region," as per PTI.
+"We will continue to work together for the early restoration of peace, security and stability in the region," his post further stated.

-This was the second time Modi spoke to the UAE President since the US and Israel attacked Iran.
+This was the second time that Modi spoke to the UAE President since the West Asia conflict broke out following US and Israel attacks on Iran and Tehran’s retaliatory response targeting American bases in the Gulf.

-The Indian Prime Minister has also spoken to a number of leaders from West Asia since the current conflict started, and that includes those from Saudi Arabia, Bahrain, Kuwait, Oman, Jordan, Israel and Iran.
+The Indian PM has also spoken to a number of leaders from West Asia, including those from Saudi Arabia, Bahrain, Kuwait, Oman, Jordan, Israel, and Iran.

 UAE shuts airspace following Iranian missile, drone strikes